 - Include a Host name where you are able to test the Touchpoint and see the changes you make to branding.

 - Copy your embed code for the Touchpoint and place it in your test environment.
 It should function as normal with no branding.

-- Keep this environment and Touchpoint available as you go to the next step and build out your CSS branding.
+Keep this environment and Touchpoint available as you build out your CSS branding.

-- Using your preferred text editor, write your branding CSS.
+- Reference the targetable elements of Touchpoints and use your preferred text editor to write your branding CSS.

-- Edit the Touchpoint and paste the CSS into the custom CSS field.
+- Go back to the Touchpoint you created earlier and paste the new CSS into the Custom CSS field.

-- Go back to your embedded Touchpoint and see how the CSS has affected your branding.
+- Save your Touchpoint changes and go to your embedded Touchpoint and see the new changes to your branding.

-This may take some initial time and resource dedication to get the branding just right.
-However, once your initial branding is completed, you should be able to repurpose the CSS to other Touchpoints as well as account for slight branding changes your company might make in the future.
+It may take some time and resources to get the branding just right.
+After your initial branding is completed, you should be able to repurpose the CSS to other Touchpoints.